p10rahulm/your-static-website/content/docs/create_your_website/upload_to_github.md

     hugo server -D -p 1313
     ```
 3. The above command will create a local server at port 1313.
 You can check your site by going to `http://localhost:1313` on your browser and perusing all the links there for sanity check

+### Deploy site to github

-4. Now if all the files are fine, we can commit the templates and deploy the output to our output repository
+If your site looks good now, we can commit the templates and deploy the output to your **github output repository**

-5. You have already gone through steps 1-4 below while [downloading the template](/docs/create_your_website/download_template/), so you can skip it here if you want
+You have already gone through steps 1-4 below while [downloading the template](/docs/create_your_website/download_template/), but you can do it here again just in case

     ```bash
     # 1. Check your remote url for template folder.
 They should point to the